kristian-andreasen/assignment-1/README.md

    git rebase upstream/master
    ```

-2. Create a local feature branch off of master to make your changes:
+2. Make a new branch for your work.
+It helps to have a descriptive name, like `fix-fullscreen-issue`.

    ```sh
    git checkout -b my-feature master